“I joke that I went into the hospital age 47 and woke up 60, but it’s also kind of not funny.”

 Watch your vitamin levels.
 Get sufficient calcium and vitamin D to help support bone density.

 Prioritize sleep.
 Sleep allows the body to repair and heal.
 Refine your sleep hygiene and get at least seven hours a night.
+Including a sleep supplement into your routine can further assist.

 Get plenty of exercise.
 Make a point to get at least 30 minutes of activity five times a week to strengthen your heart, improve your metabolism, preserve bone density, lower blood pressure, and enhance both your mood and your ability to get good rest.